Th0masLavigne/Porous_media_Generation/README.md

 ## Generation of a Porous media: pipeline

+The next sub-sections briefly present the overall method for the presented pipeline.
+At first, a domain is tesselated.
+Vertices and Edges are then used to create

 ![image](https://github.com/Th0masLavigne/Porous_media_Generation_and_properties/blob/main/Pipeline.png)
 > *Graphical representation of the route followed for the creation of the porous scaffold.
 Blue elements correspond to the neper environment and red elements to the pymesh environment.*